EnockDizraeli/myKanban/README.md

 * Step 1: Download the zip file
 * Step 2 : Extract contents
 * Step 3: Run index.html file

-*I recommend you add a shortcut from the browser*
+*I also recommend you add a shortcut from the browser*